Bunny Breckinridge: Personal life

 In 1927, while working as a drag/burlesque entertainer in Paris, he married Roselle du Val de Dampierre (1903–1999), the daughter of Robert Henri du Val de Dampierre, a French Count, and Marie du Val de Dampierre (née Serailler).
-They divorced two years later, but had one daughter: Solange Breckinridge, who married Comte Lionel de Bruchard.
-She later married Prasad.
+They divorced two years later, but had one daughter, Solange Prasad.

 Breckinridge maintained homes on each coast – one in New Jersey and one in San Francisco.

 He died on November 5, 1996, at age 93, in a nursing home in Monterey, California.
 He was quoted in his obituary as saying, "I was a little bit wild when I was young, darling, but I lived my life grandly."

 Sexuality

-Openly gay at a time when it was daring (and even dangerous) to be so, he was well known for his flamboyant lifestyle, his outrageous sense of humor, and his penchant for perfume and costume jewelry.
+Openly gay at a time when it was daring (and even dangerous) to be so, Breckinridge was well known for his flamboyant lifestyle, his outrageous sense of humor, and his penchant for perfume and costume jewelry.
 He performed in Shakespearean plays in England before moving to San Francisco in the late 1920s.
 He also frequently performed in drag.

 In 1955, he was arrested in a San Francisco waterfront bar and charged with vagrancy and jailed, though the charges were later dropped because of his family and wealth.

-In 1959, shortly after Plan 9 From Outer Space's disappointing DCA release, Breckinridge was convicted on ten counts of "sex perversion" for taking two underage boys on an excursion to Las Vegas.
+In 1959, shortly after Plan 9 From Outer Space's disappointing DCA release, Breckinridge was convicted on ten counts of sex perversion for taking two underage boys on an excursion to Las Vegas.
 He was committed to the Atascadero State Hospital for the criminally insane, and released the following year.

 Upon his release, he returned to his San Francisco home, a Spanish-style bungalow adorned with gold framed photographs of the many celebrities he met and befriended, including Princess Margaret, Noël Coward, J. Edgar Hoover, Elvis Presley, and Ed Sullivan.
 Breckinridge frequently opened his home to members of the growing hippie movement, who were enthralled not only by his stories of his flamboyant youth, but also his favorable opinions on free love and his encyclopedic knowledge of both gay history and the lives of closeted Hollywood stars.